Walk the Moon at Scala

 The band members were charmingly exuberant, demonstrating skilled drum solos, touching grabbing hands, and dancing to the beats of their own songs.
 Nobody gets left out at a Walk the Moon show!
 This point was amplified during the encore, I Can Lift a Car, the closing track from their 2012 self-titled RCA debut.
 Prefaced with a heart-felt speech about casting away the banes of modern life, the band turned it up a gear one last time, before bowing out wearing expressions that said they were as impressed and pleased as the audience.

 This is a slick and polished band: they look the part, sound the part, and play the part.
 Walk the moon, and maybe take off your helmet while you’re at it.

 Photos: Dimitris Amvrazis

-For further information about Walk the Moon and future events visit here.
+For further information and future events visit Walk the Moon’s website here.